vviyyap1/instacartdeliveryslot/README.md

 2. open findInstacartDeliverySlot.py file in any editor and update the following parameters
     a. instaLogin = #YOUR INSTACART LOGIN
     b. instaPas = #YOUR INSTACART PASSWORD
-    c. instacartStore = #INSTACART STORE THAT YOU WANT TO FIND SLOT (currently only 'wegmans', 'costco', 'aldi', 'acme', 'cvs', 'shoprite', 'target' and 'petco' are supported
+    c. instacartStore = #INSTACART STORE THAT YOU WANT TO FIND SLOT.
+Default this parameter to '' if you don't want to specify a particular store.
+Default behavior will identify store from checkout page.
+Currently only 'wegmans', 'costco', 'aldi', 'acme', 'cvs', 'shoprite', 'target' and 'petco' are supported
     d. sms_gateway = # YOUR MOBILE SMS GATEWAY FOR THE PHONE YOU WANT TO REE (You can find your carrier's sms gateway address on web.
 For eg., if your carrier is AT&T and your number is 123456789, sms gateway will be '123456789@txt.att.net'
     e. sms_gateway2 = #Optional second mobile phone. leave it as None if you don't want to add 2nd mobile
 2. Navigate to local folder in terminal or command prompt and run "python findInstacartDeliverySlot.py".